christianmalek/stupid-console.js/README.md

 # stupid-console.js
 A very simplistic console-like component for websites e.g. to create creative about-pages.

-#### CAUTION: At the moment it's only possible to use console at the same time!
+#### CAUTION: At the moment it's only possible to use one console at the same time!

 Example code: